SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/oracle-opentelemetry.md

     The location of these logs will be required when you set up the app through the app catalog.

   - **For Oracle version 21c and above**.
-Based on [Unified audit policy](https://docs.oracle.com/en/database/oracle/oracle-database/23/sqlrf/AUDIT-Unified-Auditing.html) configuered, audit logs exported will direclty be ingested to sumo using syslog or windows event log.
+Based on the [Unified audit policy](https://docs.oracle.com/en/database/oracle/oracle-database/23/sqlrf/AUDIT-Unified-Auditing.html) configured, audit logs exported will be directly ingested to Sumo Logic using syslog or windows event log.
-  For linux environment instead of redirecting audit logs to a file we need to directly redirect it to local port.
-In the next step, otel collector can be configured to listen to this port to send log to sumo.
-This can be done using a below configuration in rsyslog.conf :
+For the Linux environment, instead of redirecting audit logs to a file, we need to redirect them to the local port.
+In the next step, the OTel collector can be configured to listen to this port and then send the log to Sumo Logic.
+This can be done using the below configuration in the `rsyslog.conf`. :
   ```local7.info @@127.0.0.1:10514```
   This will redirect all the unified audit logs to localhost port 10514.